AJRepo/PHPlot/phplot/README.txt

   + Some PHP installations may have a memory limit set too low to support large images, especially truecolor images.

-  + PHP-5.3.2 has a bug in rendering TrueType fonts (TTF).
-Avoid using this version if you use TTF text in PHPlot.

   + The default TrueType font can be changed by external factors.
 If you enable TrueType fonts, but don't select a font name, PHPlot can find a